-As a responsible corporate citizen, the Group understands that environmental protection is of utmost importance to the long-term benefit of the society.
-The Group continuously reviews its internal policies and relevant guidelines, with a view to integrating the principle of sustainable development into its daily operations and minimising the negative environmental impact from its business development.
-We have adopted various initiatives to enhance energy efficiency and achieved energy saving and emission reduction in major operating processes, which include:
+As a responsible corporate citizen, the Group understands that environmental protection is of utmost importance to the long-term benefit of society.
+The Group consistently evaluates its internal policies and pertinent guidelines, aiming to incorporate the principles of sustainable development into its daily operations and mitigate any adverse environmental effects stemming from its business growth.